For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You'll get your money back within seven days if the bank goes bust, and the process is automatic so there's no need to claim.

-Whichever bank you pick, make sure they're backed by the FSCS.
+Whichever bank you pick, make sure it's backed by the FSCS.

 monopoly income tax